UniversalDependencies/docs/_ruc/dep/nmod-desc.md

 udver: '2'
 ---

-In Ruuli, the `nmod:desc` relation is used for nominal descriptors: nouns that modify a name and provide classification or disambiguation (e.g., titles and roles).
+In Ruuli, the `nmod:desc` relation is used for nominal descriptors, i.e. nouns that modify a name and provide classification or disambiguation (e.g. titles and roles).
 These elements are optional and can be omitted without affecting grammaticality.

 <!-- Descriptors differ from [appos]() in that they function as modifiers rather than full nominals.
 They are also distinct from [flat:name](), which is used for multiword names without internal syntactic structure. -->

-Typical cases include titles and role nouns associated with personal names.
+Typical cases include nouns of titles and roles associated with personal names.

 ### Examples